surveysolutions/docs/content/headquarters/export/audio-audit-files.md

 * `ss` - two digit second;
 * `fff` - fractions of a second (milliseconds) - 3 digits.

 The timestamp included into the name of the file indicates the beginning of the recording session.
-Provided that there were no adjustments to the device clock, the audio recordings should be replayed in the increasing order of the timestamps.
+Provided that there were no adjustments to the device clock, the audio recordings should be replayed in the chronological (increasing) order of the timestamps.

 All components of date and time are left-padded with zero if necessary to achieve the declared width.